Education in the Northern Cape Province

 total

-The following summary can be noted from SNAP Survey data for the 2021academic year:
+The following summary can be noted from the 10th day School Survey for the 2023 academic year:

 The total number of learners (all inclusive: Public and independent) is as follows: